c-orter/modsync/README.md

 **Well fear not!**

-For **files** that you don't want synced, create a file next to it with the same name followed by `.nosync`, for example:
+For **files** that you don't want synced, create a new, empty file next to it with the same name followed by `.nosync`, for example:

+> This can typically be done by right clicking, hovering 'New', and selecting 'Text Document', then deleting the entire name and entering `.nosync`

 For example, if you didn't want to sync the DeClutterer mod, you would create a new file in `BepInEx/plugins` named `TYR_DeClutterer.dll.nosync`
 ```sh